waqarabbas123/Simple-Quiz-Example-of-JS/README.md

-Using the logics of javascript i can make a simple quiz javscript example . using structure for html and add some style with css and using javascript for logic .
+using logics of javascript i can make a simple quiz example. using structure for html and add some style with css and using javascript for logic .